-If you want to enroll in order to prevent points related to a traffic violation and to satisfy your citation, you can do so in person or by mail.
-Just deliver or send a written request along with a copy of your traffic ticket and the court costs (on line 10 of your ticket) to your court.
+If you want to enroll in traffic school in order to prevent accumulating driving record points or to satisfy your citation, you can do so in person or by mail.
+Just deliver or send a written request along with a copy of your traffic ticket and the court costs to your court.

 The court will then notify you of its decision and you’ll receive a separate bill for the traffic school.

 - You can typically only enroll in traffic school once a year .

 - You must be referred by the court―even if you’re attending for point reduction and not in relation to a traffic ticket.